KramyQ/Star-Wars-App/README.md

 ## Todo(missing)
 - DB and starting parameters not validated, algorithm limit values not controlled (+32bits, negative values), input control only done on the client input (API), not the conf and starting files
 - enhanced tests with variable parameters for cases
-- loging system but here, I couldn't have logged much, ex: IP of the people accessing my public API, and I assume this it automatically done on the web server level.
+- loging system but here, I couldn't have logged much, ex: IP of the people accessing my public API, and I assume this is automatically done on the web server level.

 # FrontEnd
 ## Installation